Choosing a Natural Laxative: What’s Right for Your Gut Problem?

 Osmotic Laxatives

 Osmotic laxatives can work quickly and efficiently by drawing water into the intestine to help soften the stool.
-Magnesium hydroxide (Milk of Magnesia), magnesium oxide, and magnesium citrate are “saline osmotics” which, while effective, may temporarily unbalance blood chemistry, especially if you go straight for a high dose, which can be a problem for people with poor kidney functions [3].
+Magnesium hydroxide (Milk of Magnesia), magnesium oxide, and magnesium citrate are “saline osmotics” which, while effective, may temporarily unbalance blood chemistry, especially if you go straight for a high dose, which can be a problem for people with poor kidney function [3].

 Other common osmotic laxatives include lactulose and sorbitol, which occur naturally in small amounts in fruit and dairy products [4].
-Higher intakes stimulate gut bacteria growth, which may cause wind and bloating along with the laxative effect.
+Higher intakes stimulate gut bacteria growth, which may cause gas and bloating along with the laxative effect.

 Either type of osmotic laxative can cause diarrhea if the dosage is too high, which is the most common side effect of these laxatives [5, 6, 7].